cs-coding-exercises/poker_hand/README.md

 	1. accesses five random cards from https://deckofcardsapi.com/
 	2. prints The values and suits of the cards to the console
 	3. evaluates the top scoring poker hand based on the cards
+	4. prints the top scoring hand to the console
-	4. displays the cards and top scoring hand in HTML format (if requested)
+	5. displays the cards and top scoring hand in HTML format (if requested)